Cats, dogs, and ferrets should receive their first

 second vaccination at the age of 1 year.
 After the second vaccination, the need

 for revaccination of cats and dogs is determined by the type of vaccine used,

-by the number of rabies cases in your local area, and according to state
+by the number of rabies cases in your local area, and state

 Yearly vaccination may be needed in areas with a